Curcumin nano-formulations and the bioavailability arms race

 The absorption problem

 Curcumin has three obstacles to systemic delivery: poor aqueous solubility, rapid intestinal and hepatic glucuronidation, and aggressive first-pass metabolism.
-A 1980s study estimated oral bioavailability of unformulated curcumin in rats at under 1%.
-Human pharmacokinetic studies have repeatedly shown plasma curcumin near or below the limit of detection after doses up to 12 g — which is itself difficult to consume because of GI tolerability [1].
+A widely cited review summarizing the early pharmacokinetics estimated oral bioavailability of unformulated curcumin to be very low, and noted that human studies repeatedly found plasma curcumin near or below the limit of detection even after doses as high as 12 g, a dose that is itself hard to consume because of GI tolerability.
+That low baseline is the denominator every "fold-increase" claim is measured against.

 The formulations and their claims